 CCDL 101N.
-Basic Skills in English as a Second Language I
+Basic Skills in English as a Second Language I 4 cr.
+(3+2P)

 Developmental studies course for ESL students.
 Development of basic skills in speaking, listening, reading, and writing English as a second language with emphasis on speaking and listening.
 Pronunciation stressed.
 Course intended for U.S. citizens and residents who are nonnative speakers of English.
 Prerequisite: English language screening or consent of instructor.